 Beginning in 1992, when his group New Klezmer Trio “kicked open the door for radical experiments with Ashkenazi roots music” (SF Chronicle), clarinetist Ben Goldberg has established himself as “one of the most vibrant, flexible, and inventive clarinetists in jazz and improvised music” (Downbeat), » read more »

 Nikolas Nackley is the Director the University Chorus and the Director of Vocal Studies, Music 150B.

-Though relatively new to academia, Nikolas has served as a full time and visiting lecturer at universities around the greater Bay Area.
-He is also currently a member of the vocal and choral faculty at San Francisco State University’s School of Music where he conducts the university’s Chamber Singers ensemble, » read more »
+Nikolas has served as a full time and visiting lecturer at universities around the greater Bay Area.
+He is also currently a member of the vocal/opera and choral faculty at San Francisco State University’s School of Music where he conducts the university’s Chamber Singers ensemble, teaches lyric diction and phonetics, opera workshop, vocal pedagogy, and private vocal instruction. » read more »

 Michael Seth Orland studied piano with Margaret Kohn and is a graduate of the UC Berkeley Music Department, where he studied harpsichord with Davitt Moroney and composition with Gérard Grisey.
 He later continued his study of composition with David Sheinfeld. » read more »